Glabay/Little-Blue-Buddy-LilBlu/docs/index.md

 ### DNS Panel (Main UI);
 > Using the WhoIs API, fetch and collect the DNS records from the given Domain.
-> These Records are the Main Exchange Servers, Name Server, and more data for a fast check with the Customer while on the Welcome Call to ensure weather or not we must have a chat with our customer about the potential of service interruptions with their mail services
+> These Records are the Main Exchange Servers, Name Server, and more data for a fast check with the Customer while on the Welcome Call to ensure whether or not we must have a chat with our customer about the potential of service interruptions with their mail services
 >
-> Clear reminder if the call was Inbound, or Outbound
+> Clear reminder if the call was inbound or Outbound
 > - Never forget an End of Call Survey again. 😤 🤦
 >
 > Always ready notepad that will scroll

 ### Social Presence;
 > Check the domain for any Social Media links (Facebook, Twitter, Instagram, TikTok, LinkedIn, YouTube, Reddit, Soundcloud, Spotify, etc...)

 ### Exception emailing;
-> As soon as you open the window the date and time are autofilled; easy tracking of your time, forget to enter a finish time?
+> As soon as you open the window the date and time are auto-filled; easy tracking of your time, forget to enter a finish time?
 Not a problem, it will fill it in when you hit send.
 That will email off to the right depot/distro in the correct/expected template

 ### Templates;
 > doing a follow-up, scheduling a callback? most of the redundant information will auto-populate then you only have to worry about the reason, then click to have the expected template copied to your Clipboard